How To Monitor Your GPU Temperature

 Manufacturer-Specific Software

 Both AMD and NVIDIA have companion software for their graphics cards.
-This is mostly used for tasks such as keeping your drivers up to date and enabling additional performance-enhancing features specific to the respective brand.
+This is mostly used for tasks such as keeping your drivers up to date and enabling supplementary performance-boosting features specific to the respective brand.

 AMD’s solution allows the user to adjust the fan speeds, clock rates, and power delivery.
 There is also the option for automatic overclocking.

-NVIDIA was a bit late to the party, and their OC tool still isn’t as good as AMD’s.
+NVIDIA was a bit tardy to the party, and their OC tool still isn’t as effective as AMD’s.
 There is an “Automatic Tuning” option to overclock the GPU clock speeds automatically, but there’s no option to do it yourself.

-As both companies have delivered some kind of overclocking tool with their drivers, they have also added a feature for efficiency tracking.
+As both companies have delivered some kind of overclocking tool with their drivers, they have also added a feature for power monitoring.

 radeon overlay